-- The title and description of the CPD activity you completed; - The date(s) it was undertaken; - The number of hours, as shown on the evidence of completion (e.g. certificate, mapping document or supporting emails) provided by the course provider.
+- The title and description of the CPD activity you completed; - The date(s) it was undertaken; - The number of hours, as shown on the evidence of completion (e.g. certificate) provided by the course provider.
 (Breaks and travel time do not count towards the number of hours of CPD); - The GDC's development outcome(s) achieved from each CPD activity.

 It should also include a reflective element, or an indication that reflection has taken place.